maguire-lab/SubGraphia/README.md

 - .gbff annotation files for each path

 # Contributing
-Thank you for your interest in contributing to Subgraph Analyser!
+Thank you for your interest in contributing to SubGraphia!
 We use GitHub for managing issues, contribution requests and everything else.
 So feel free to communicate with us using new issues and discussions, whatever best fits your idea for your contribution.
 ## to do list
 - [ ] Implement long read support -> minimap2 for read mapping steps, alternate filtering criteria
 - [ ] change dbcheck to look for dbs in projectdir first, then error if not found